ahmedeffatdiab/ahmedeffatdiab/README.md

 <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%" alt="image"/>

 <p>
-  " I' a software developer I graduated from faculty of computers and informatics of zagazig university I specialized as computer science department and Now I work as front-end developer and enjoy working with javascript , Reactjs and typeScript "
+  " I' a software developer I graduated from faculty of computers and informatics of zagazig university I specialized as computer science department and Now I work as front-end developer and enjoy working with javascript , Reactjs and typeScript. "
 </p>

-* I Taked the 4th place in the Google Solution Challenge Egypt 2023.
+<h6>⭐ I Taked the 4th place in the Google Solution Challenge Egypt 2023. </h6>